 The agreement should identify the state in which laws will govern the agreement.
-The agreement should be upheld in the court of the state that the contractor resides.
+The agreement should be upheld in the court of the state where the contractor resides.

 9. Worker’s Compensation/Liability Insurance

-All equipment, tools, and supplies needed to perform the work should be provided by the contractor.
+The contractor should provide all equipment, tools, and supplies needed to perform the work.

 The agreement should describe the minimum amount of insurance the contractor will carry to cover any negligent acts on the part of the contractor or the contractor’s employees.

 The agreement should be signed by both parties, specifically by the person with the authority to sign on behalf of the organization.